 Here are a few other scenarios when EBL might come into play:

-- Your company made administrative errors and forgot to tell a terminated employee about COBRA coverage.
+- Your company forgot to tell a terminated employee about COBRA coverage.
 This employee sues because you didn’t follow the federal law concerning this type of coverage.

 - A clerical error accidentally deleted an employee from enrollment in your employee benefits, so they were not receiving them.